Smile Makeover Dentist In Long Island

-In order to find out if you qualify for the smile makeover, the first step is to make an appointment with the dentist.
-Smile makeover not only has cosmetic and restorative benefits, but also leads to better physiological health.
-After Dr. Brayman confirms the treatments, we make sure the treatment plan fits to your exact medical needs.
+To find out if you qualify for the smile makeover, the first step is to make an appointment with the dentist.
+Smile makeover not only has cosmetic and restorative benefits but also leads to better physiological health.
+After Dr. Brayman confirms the treatments, we make sure the treatment plan fits your exact medical needs.

 How can I learn more about the smile over?

-For more information on getting a smile makeover in Manhattan or to know if cosmetic dentistry is right for you, please call our cosmetic dentist office at 212-505-0295 or schedule an appointment online.
-Dr. Kate Brayman and our friendly office staff invite any and all questions.
+For more information on getting a smile makeover in Woodbury NY or to know if cosmetic dentistry is right for you, please call our dental office at 516-340-6012 or schedule an appointment online.
+Dr. Kate Brayman and our friendly office staff invite any questions you may have.

 Does dental insurance cover a smile makeover?